ChrisKotsis/zorro-docs-mirror/zorro-docs-output/docs/213_The_Z_Strategies.md

 ### Z6+

-The new Z6+ system is available in the upcoming Zorro version 2.70.
-It is a special type of grid trader with an adaptive grid.
+The new Z6+ system is a special type of grid trader with an adaptive grid.
 Although we have listed grid trading among the [17 worst trading methods](https://financial-hacker.com/seventeen-popular-trade-strategies-that-i-dont-really-understand/), this one is different, since it is based on a real inefficiency of Forex markets.
 The effect is visible in the chart below, from the AUD/USD pair:

 ![](../images/Z6_VSpectrum_s.png)